-4.7.6 Pro forma Equity Reserves
+4.7.7 Pro forma Equity Reserves

+\$ Pro forma Pro forma

+notes Min Max

-\$ Pro forma Pro forma Share Based Payments Reserve adjustments Min Max Audited share based payments reserve at 30 June 2019 202,935 202,935 Pro forma transactions: - - Pro forma share based payments reserve 202,935 202,935
+Audited share based payments reserve at 30 June 2020 202,935 202,935

+Pro forma transactions: - -

+Pro forma share based payments reserve - 202,935 202,935

-Mr Frank Huang and Ms Anne Huang will also be issued with 20,000,000 performance rights each which convert on a 1 for 1 basis to ordinary shares when the Company achieves \$30,000,000 annualised revenue in any 12 month period prior to expiry.
-These Performance Rights have been issued pursuant to a Performance Rights Issue and Escrow Deed and following conversion to Shares will be subject to a voluntary escrow period of 3 years.
-These performance rights expire on the date that is three years after the Company is listed on the NSX.
+Mr Frank Huang and Ms Annie Huang have also been issued with 20,000,000 Performance Rights each which convert on a 1 for 1 basis to ordinary Shares when the Company achieves \$30,000,000 annualised revenue in any 12 month period prior to expiry.
+These Performance Rights expire on the date that is three years after the Company is listed on the NSX.

-The performance rights will be expensed if and when they vest and therefore no cost has been recorded in the proforma balance sheet as at completion of the Offer.
-Based on the Offer price of \$0.20, the value of the Performance Rights, before taking into account any discounting for the achievement of performance / vesting conditions, is \$8,000,000.
+The Performance Rights will be expensed over their vesting period and therefore no cost has been recorded in the pro-forma balance sheet as at completion of the Offer.
+Based on the Offer price of \$0.20, the fair value of the Performance Rights, before taking into account any discounting for the achievement of performance and vesting conditions, is \$8,000,000.